Blog: Hans Wilsdorf - Early Days

 W&D Sponsor's Mark

-This forced adoption of the W&D sponsor's mark, something that also happened to look like a trademark, is quite possibly what started Wilsdorf thinking about branding and marketing.
+This forced adoption in 1907 of the W&D sponsor's mark, something that also happened to look very much like a trademark, is quite possibly what started Wilsdorf thinking about branding and marketing.
 It is the first such mark registered by Wilsdorf & Davis, and the same mark is also seen on stamped on to watch movements, which was not required by British law.

 Wilsdorf and Early Wristwatches